Ridesharing Driver

 If you use apps like DoorDash, Uber Eats, and Grubhub to order food, you already know that you can add a tip when you place your order.

 But do you really need to tip?
-Does tipping before your order help guarantee a faster delivery?
-And can the driver see how much you tip?
+Can the driver see how much you tip?
+And does tipping before your order do anything to get you a faster delivery?

-Here’s why you need to tip before your order: Delivery drivers on most food delivery apps can see some or all of your tip when they receive your order request.
+Here’s why it’s smart to tip before your order: Delivery drivers on most food delivery apps can see some or all of your tip when they receive your order request.

 If you don’t tip during checkout, most drivers will pass your order to the next driver.
-That can mean cold food and long delivery times.
+That can mean cold food and longer delivery times.

 You are more likely to get a faster delivery if you tip in the app during the checkout process.